ijc3093/Shoppings-React_Axios-Typescript/README.md

-Shoppings-React_Axios-Typescript can all data from backend.
+Shoppings-React_Axios-Typescript can display all data from backend.
 Please click this link: "https://github.com/ijc3093/shopping-nodejs-express-mysql-backend.git" in the repository

 Topics
 Resources

 In the project directory, you can run:

-# Node (Backend)
+# Node (Frontend)
 - Open another Visual Code studio (VSC)
 - Select New Terminal in the Top Terminal Tab
 - Type in the terminal: npm start and press enter